astevko/htmx-fastapi-service/.github/README.md

 3. **Alternative**: Use the dedicated `security-scan.yml` workflow for comprehensive scanning

 The security scanning is set to `continue-on-error: true` so it won't block your Docker builds.

+### Docker Image Testing Issues

+If you see "pull access denied" or "repository does not exist" errors in the test workflow:

+1. **Image Availability**: The workflow uses `load: true` to make the built image available for testing
+2. **Step Context**: Each step runs in the same runner, so the image persists between steps
+3. **Cache**: Uses GitHub Actions cache for faster builds

+This ensures the Docker image built in one step is available for testing in subsequent steps.

 ### Manual Testing